fredcallaway/ddtom/README.md

 - experiment2.jl: additional code to predict a new choice based on previous choices
 - fitting.jl: base code to fit models to the plotse
 - main.jl: fits the DDM model and generates predictions.
+- lba_main.jl: fits the LBA model
+- alt_ddm_main.jl: fits DDM to exp1 only and with starting points
+- sensitivity_analysis.jl: self-explanatory

 The code is not well documented.
 Please contact me (fredcallaway@princeton.edu) if you have any questions!